kamilburda/genderbench/CONTRIBUTING.md

 section.

 1. Fork and clone the repository.
-2. Install `requirements.txt`.
+2. Install Poetry `pip install poetry`.
-3. Install the library itself `pip install -e .`.
+3. Install the library itself `poetry install`.
 4. Develop your code.
-5. Format the code with `make format`.
+5. Format the code with `poetry run make format`.
-6. Test the code with `make test`.
+6. Test the code with `poetry run make test`.
 Develop your own tests if necessary.
-7. Rebuild the documentation if necessary with `cd docs; make clean html`.
+7. Rebuild the documentation if necessary with `cd docs; poetry run make clean html`.
 8. Push the code into the repository and create a pull request.

 We appreciate your contributions and look forward to your involvement in